Lígia F Coelho

 About me

+I lead an independent research program on biosignature detection and interpretation at Cornell University.
 I am an interdisciplinary scientist at my core.
-My unique integration of biology (10 years of experience) and planetary science (7 years of experience) has enabled advances in exoplanet biosignatures that challenge existing paradigms in the field.
+My integration of astrophysics and planetary science with biology has enabled advances in exoplanet biosignatures that challenge existing paradigms in the field.

-My research focuses on biosignature detection, characterization and interpretation, targeting current and upcoming telescopes and space missions focused on the search for life.
-My approach is to integrate fieldwork, remote sensing, laboratory experiments, and modeling to address one of humanity’s most profound questions: Are we alone in the universe?
+My research focuses on biosignature detection, characterization, and interpretation, with an emphasis on current and upcoming telescopes and space missions.
+My approach integrates fieldwork in extreme environments, remote sensing, laboratory experiments, and modeling to address one of humanity’s most profound questions: Are we alone in the universe?

-My academic interests also extend to innovation in space engineering where I have designed experiments aimed at improving astronaut comfort and sustainability during spaceflight.
+My academic interests also extend to innovation in space engineering, where I have designed experiments aimed at improving astronaut comfort and sustainability during spaceflight.
+In 2025, I led the first study to test menstrual cups under spaceflight conditions.

-My work has been recognized with several prestigious awards, including a 51 Pegasi b Fellowship from the HSF.
+My work has been recognized with prestigious awards, including a 51 Pegasi b Fellowship from the Heising-Simons Foundation.
 In 2022, I was the sole Portuguese recipient of the Fulbright-Schuman Fellowship for Scholars.

 Microbiologist and bioengineer by training